 - Procedural considerations.

 These considerations are interdependent and need to be given equal consideration.
 If one is not properly considered, or if one fails, there is the possibility that the entire strategy will fail.

 The procedural considerations are those that relate to actual court process and requirements.
 The considerations listed above will form an important part of developing a strategy.
 By way of a brief recap, it is important to consider the following:

 - Amicus curiae involvement.

-Other procedural considerations include which parties to cite, court mandated time frames, procedures regarding interim remedial measure, conflicts of interest, and rules regarding the gathering of information.
+Other procedural considerations include which parties to cite, court-mandated time frames, procedures regarding interim remedial measures, conflicts of interest, and rules regarding the gathering of information.
 Another important consideration is that of mandate.
 It is imperative that lawyers have received the requisite mandate to act, particularly when acting for broader community groups.
-It is advisable to set out the terms of reference and mandate agreement upfront to avoid any procedural mishaps along the way.
+It is advisable to set out the terms of reference and mandate agreement up front to avoid any procedural mishaps along the way.